06 Safeguarding children, young people and vulnerable adults policy

 Identifying

-- If it is suspected that a child has died in the setting, emergency resuscitation will be given to the child by a qualified First
+- If it is suspected that a child has died in Woodlands Preschool, emergency resuscitation will be given to the child by a qualified

 - Only a medical practitioner can confirm a child has died.